uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 Odds96 will destroy or permanently anonymize the Personal Information we hold when it is no longer required for any purpose including our legal or operational obligations.

+If European Union (EU) or United Kingdom (UK) data protection law applies to the processing of your information, you can exercise your right to request access to, update, remove, and restrict the processing of your information.
+You also have the right to object to the processing of your information or export your information to another service.

 ### 7. Security of Personal Information

 You acknowledge that no data transmission over the Internet is totally secure.
 Any information which you transmit to Odds96 is transmitted at your own risk.
 However, once we receive your transmission, we will take reasonable steps to protect your Personal Information from misuse, loss and unauthorized access, modification and disclosure including by using password protected systems and databases.
 By using our Services or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Services.